BeSpunky/angular-zen/README.md

 All modules / components / services are documented within the code.
 Some might have their own `Readme.md` file accessible at their folder.

-### The complete documentation is found in the [wiki folder](/wiki/Wiki-Home.md), and is also accessible only at [Angular-Zen Wiki](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_wiki/wikis/angular-zen?wikiVersion=GBmaster&pagePath=%2FWiki%20Home).
+The complete documentation is found in the [wiki folder](/wiki/Wiki-Home.md), and is also accessible online at [angular-zen wiki](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_wiki/wikis/angular-zen?wikiVersion=GBmaster&pagePath=%2FWiki%20Home).

 # Angular CLI